-This Agreement applies to use of and access to Managed Functions.
+This Agreement applies to use of and access to Functions.

-Where you do not accept or can no longer comply with the terms and conditions of this Agreement, you must immediately cease using Managed Functions.
+Where you do not accept or can no longer comply with the terms and conditions of this Agreement, you must immediately cease using the Functions.

-Whether hosted by us, deployed in your private cloud or deployed on your servers, we reserve the right to upgrade, maintain, tune, backup, amend, add or remove features, redesign, improve or otherwise alter the Managed Functions.
+Functions may be White-labelled or labelled as Managed Functions, hosted by us, deployed in your Private Cloud or deployed locally on your servers.
+Regardless of the white-labelling, hosting or deployment of the Functions, you agree that Functions are managed and supported exclusively by us and that we reserve the right to upgrade, maintain, tune, backup, amend, add or remove features, redesign, improve or otherwise alter the Functions.

-We shall not exercise our rights under clause 3.2 in a manner that would intentionally cause you to lose access to Customer Data or fundamentally decrease the utility of Managed Functions to you, other than in accordance with the terms of this Agreement.
+We shall not exercise our rights under this clause in a manner that would intentionally cause you to lose access to Customer Data or fundamentally decrease the utility of Functions to you, other than in accordance with the terms of this Agreement.

 We may revoke or suspend your licence(s) in our absolute discretion for any reason that we see fit, including for your breach of the terms and conditions in this Agreement or the breach of any of your users.
 We will ordinarily advise you of any suspension or revocation however we are under no obligation to do so.

-You shall authorise users to access Managed Functions in your absolute discretion.
+You shall authorise users to access Functions in your absolute discretion.

 We accept no liability for access to Customer Data by users authorised by you or using access credentials authorised by you.

-You are solely responsible for the security of credentials for access to Managed Functions.
+You are solely responsible for the security of credentials for access to Functions.